 Students requiring early dismissal should bring a note or email from their parents to the attendance office with contact information.
 All requests must be verified by phone.
 If the note cannot be verified by phone the student will not be allowed to leave.
 The attendance office will notify the classroom teacher of the departure time by email.
 When it is time for students to leave, their teacher will dismiss them from class and they must go by the attendance office to sign out.
 Once they sign out they will receive a dismissal slip to exit the campus.
-Students that fail to bring or submit a note at the beginning of the day for early dismissal will not be guarenteed to leave by the requested time.
+Students that fail to bring or submit a note at the beginning of the day for early dismissal will not be guaranteed to leave by the requested time.
 When a parent/guardian is picking up a student they must come into the building and report to the main office.
 Leaving campus without the school’s authorization will result in OSS.

 Procedures To Follow After an Absence:

-Students should report to the attendance office before or after school to submit a parent with contact information or doctor’s note.
+Students should report to the attendance office before or after school to submit a parent with contact information or a doctor’s note.
 Students that attempt to turn in notes between classes will not be excused if they are late to their next class.

 Excused and Unexcused Absences:

-Students that miss school with parent knowledge will recieve an unexcused absence.
+Students that miss school with parent knowledge will receive an unexcused absence.
 Students that miss school without parent knowledge will be marked as cutting and possible disciplinary action may be taken.
 In the case of bereavement, an obituary article or death announcement that lists the student or parent’s name may be submitted.
 Doctor’s appointments, bereavement, court summons and OSS are all considered excused with proper documentation.
 Please note that some excused notes may only cover a portion of the school day, depending on the time of the appointment.
 Travel team absences outside of high school teams are unexcused.